A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units: Mathematical model and implementation

 \subsubsection{Data structures and kernel operations}

 The data structure of the solver is laid out to achieve optimal MXU utilization and optimized graph parallelization on TPU architectures.
-To this end, we present all three-dimensional state variables as python lists of 2D tensors \lstinline{tf.Tensor}, which are denoted as $[\phivec_{ij}]_k$ with indices $i,j$ and $k$ corresponding to the respective direction along the $x,y$ and $z$ coordinates.
-Considering the data structure after parallelization on a single TPU core, the outer dimension of this python list that is indexed by $k$ is $\dim \{[\phivec_{ij}]_k\} = \wh{N}_z$, and the dimension of the 2D tensor \lstinline{tf.Tensor} is $\dim \{\phivec_{ij}\} = \wh{N}_x\times \wh{N}_y$, representing the $x$-$y$ plane.
-Note that for clarity, the explicit declaration of ghost cells and boundary points is omitted, which are augmented during the run-time initialization.
-We found that this data-structure provides better performance than the representation as a 3D \lstinline{tf.Tensor}.
-This is a consequence of the TPU HBM architecture.
+To this end, we represent all three-dimensional state variables as python lists of 2D tensors \lstinline{tf.Tensor}, which are denoted as $[\phivec_{ij}]_k$ with indices $i,j$ and $k$ corresponding to the respective direction along the $x$-, $y$-, and $z$-coordinates.
+Considering the data structure after parallelization on a single TPU core, the outer dimension of this python list, which is indexed by $k$, is $\dim \{[\phivec_{ij}]_k\} = \wh{N}_z$, and the dimension of the 2D tensor \lstinline{tf.Tensor} is $\dim \{\phivec_{ij}\} = \wh{N}_x\times \wh{N}_y$, representing the $x$-$y$ plane.
+Note that for clarity, the explicit declaration of ghost cells and boundary points is omitted; instead, they are augmented during the run-time initialization.
+It's worth noting that this data structure provides better performance than the representation as a 3D \lstinline{tf.Tensor} for the TPU HBM architecture.
+On the one hand, the XLA compiler was designed to optimize operations for 2D-tensor structures~\citep{Jouppi2020-te}.
+On the other hand, depending on the associated operations for a given 3D \lstinline{tf.Tensor}, the XLA compiler rearranges the internal order of its axes and changes its underlying layout.
+This rearrangement leads to an inefficient padding in memory, which degrades performance.
+The list of 2D \lstinline{tf.Tensor} representation enforces the desired layout with more predictable memory and performance efficiency.
+However, with the continuing improvements of the XLA compiler, we anticipate that the 3D \lstinline{tf.Tensor} implementation will become more efficient and further help to simplify the data representation.

+Provided that 3D tensors are represented as lists of 2D \lstinline{tf.Tensor}, we use directional splitting and implement discretized operators differently along directions of the \lstinline{tf.Tensor} field (the $x$- and $y$-axes) and the list coordinate (the $z$-axis).
+These implementations of discrete operations along the $x$-, $y$-, and $z$-axes, however, are mathematically identical, so that there is no operator-bias with respect to the spatial direction.